Najma Chowdhury: Personal life

 In 1961, Chowdhury married Mainur Reza Chowdhury, son of the former Finance Minister Murtaza Raza Choudhry of the Monakosha zamindar family.
-Chowdhury was a student of the English department in the University of Dhaka at that time.
+Chowdhury was a student of the English department at the University of Dhaka at that time.
 He later went on to become the Chief Justice of Bangladesh.
 He died in 2004.
-The couple had two daughters Lamiya Chowdhury and Bushra Hasina Chowdhury.
+The couple had two daughters, Lamiya Chowdhury and Bushra Hasina Chowdhury.
 The latter is a teacher with Dhaka University's International Relations department.

 Chowdhury died on 8 August 2021, at a hospital in Dhaka from COVID-19.
 She was 79.
 She is buried at the Banani graveyard in Dhaka.